-This updated Draft Report and accompanying Preliminary Maps have been revised based on additional information, including site observations and comments from local avalanche professionals.
+We are pleased to present this Avalanche Hazard Report and Maps.
 The mapping builds on previous work and incorporates new data, methods and research to improve the quality of maps compared to the village's existing Avalanche Hazard Maps prepared by Arthur I. Mears, P.E., Inc. in 2001.
+We have considered comments on our preliminary report and maps from the public, local avalanche professionals and staff at Taos Ski Valley, Inc. (TSVI).
+Specific changes made to our April 14, 2023 Draft Maps include: